MHFA Course Evaluations

 Jorm AF, Kitchener BA, Fischer J, Cvetkovski S. Mental health first aid training by e-learning: a randomized controlled trial.
-Australian and New Zealand Journal of Psychiatry 2010; 44: 1072-1081.
+Australian and blank Zealand Journal of Psychiatry.
+2010; 44: 1072-1081.
 Abstract

 A randomized controlled trial was carried out with 262 members of the Australian public.
 Participants were randomly assigned to complete an e-learning CD, read a Mental Health First Aid manual or be in a waiting list control group.
 The effects of the interventions were evaluated using online questionnaires pre- and post-training and at 6-months follow up.
 The questionnaires covered mental health knowledge, stigmatizing attitudes, confidence in providing help to others, actions taken to implement mental health first aid and participant mental health.
 Both e-learning and the printed manual increased aspects of knowledge, reduced stigma and increased confidence compared to the control group.
 E-learning also improved first aid actions taken more than the control group, and was superior to the printed manual in reducing stigma and disability due to mental ill health.

 - Evaluation of Mental Health First Aid training for high school teachers, 2010

 Jorm AF, Kitchener BA, Sawyer MG, Scales H, Cvetkovski S. Mental health first aid training for high school teachers: a cluster randomized trial.
 BMC Psychiatry 2010; 10: 51.
 Full text